 The Fact News Service

-As per the directions of NALSA & under the able guidance of Hon’ble Justice Tejinder Singh Dhindsa, Judge Punjab & Haryana High Court-cum- Executive Chairman, Punjab State Legal Services Authority and under the guidance of Tarsem Mangla, Ld.
-District & Sessions Judge cum Chairman, District Legal Services Authority, Patiala, National Lok Adalat pertaining to all types of cases (except non-compoundable criminal cases) was held in District Patiala on 14.5.2022.
-On the eve of National Lok Adalat, 31 judicial benches ( Patiala 21, Rajpura 05 Nabha 02, Samana 03) were constituted in District Patiala.
-One co-ordinate bench was constituted at Police Station, Women Cell, Patiala to dispose of private complaints filed prior to the registration of FIRs.
-A separate Bench presided over by Sh.
-Rajan Gupta was also constituted for speedy disposal of pending cases in the Permanent Lok Adalat (Public Utility Services), Patiala.
-In this National Lok Adalat, 12293 cases were taken up under different categories and 10840 cases were settled through mutual compromise involving amount of Rs.
-412861182/-.
-It saved not only time and money but also brought them peace of mind free of cost.
+As per the directions of NALSA & under the able guidance of Hon’ble Justice Tejinder Singh Dhindsa, Judge Punjab & Haryana High Court-cum- Executive Chairman, Punjab State Legal Services Authority and under the supervision of Sh.

-Sh.
 Tarsem Mangla, Ld.
+District & Sessions Judge cum Chairman, District Legal Services Authority, Patiala, National Lok Adalat pertaining to all types of cases (except non compoundable criminal cases) was held in District Patiala on 12.11.2022.
+On the eve of National Lok Adalat, 29 judicial benches including 18 in Patiala, 05 in Rajpura, 03 in Nabha and 03 in Samana were constituted in District Patiala.
+01 Co-ordinate bench was constituted in Police Station, Women Cell at Patiala to dispose of matrimonial complaints filed prior to the registration of FIRs.
+Separate Bench of Consumer Redressal Commission was also constituted for speedy disposal of pending cases.
+Apart from this, 01 bench was constituted in Revenue Court of the District Patiala for settlement of maximum cases pertaining to mutation and partition etc. During this National Lok Adalat, 18790 cases were taken up under different categories and 6182 cases were settled through mutual compromise involving amount of Rs.
+628826662/-.

-District and Sessions Judge further told about the benefits of Lok Adalats, Sh.
-Tarsem Mangla, Ld.
-District & Sessions Judge, Patiala told that when a case is settled in Lok Adalat, its award becomes final and no appeal lies against it.
-Moreover, court fees (if any paid ) is refunded to parties and parties to dispute get speedy disposal of their dispute, and that too as per their own mutually settled terms.
+While telling about the benefits of Lok Adalats, Tarsem Mangla, Ld.
+District and Sessions Judge Patiala told that when a case is settled in Lok Adalat, its award becomes final and no appeal lies against it.
+Moreover, court fees (if any paid ) is refunded to parties and parties to dispute get speedy disposal of their dispute and that too as per their own mutually settled terms.
 So, there is a win-win situation for both parties.
-Primary objective of the Lok Adalats is to settle the disputes amicably through compromise, so as to save the time and money of the parties and to reduce personal enmity between them.
-Except, for non-compoundable criminal cases, all kinds of cases, even at a pre-litigative stage, can be brought before lok adalats for amicable settlement.
+Primary objective of the Lok Adalat is to settle disputes amicably through compromise, so as to save the time and money of the parties and to reduce personal enmity between them.
+Except, non-compoundable criminal cases, all kinds of cases, even at pre-litigative stage, can be brought before lok adalats for amicable settlement.